EVENT SPONSORS

 Stompede Documentary Update

-The documentary of the 2023 Sundance Stompede had its world premiere screening at the Brava Theater in San Francisco, presented by the San Francisco Dance Film Festival.
-The documentary was described as exploring community, resilience, and joy through the lens of queer country-western dancing at an iconic San Francisco gathering.
+The documentary of the 2023 Sundance Stompede, titled "Last Dance at the Sundance Stompede" had its world premiere screening at the Brava Theater in San Francisco in April, presented by the San Francisco Dance Film Festival.
 The premiere was more than just a screening: it was an event, with a VIP reception and dancing on the stage and in the theater lobby.
 Photo gallery from the world premiere screening.